 Join now and receive complete access for 4-months to all content included on the Aspiring Fire Officers website.
 The areas we focus on are: emergency scene fire simulations, fire department promotional oral interviews, fire department in-basket exercises, fire department writing assignments, and firefighter employee counseling.

-The Emergency Scene fire simulation section includes 24 dynamic, 24 static and 24 practice fire simulations.
+The Emergency Scene fire simulation section includes 24 dynamic, 24 static, 24 presentation, and 24 practice fire simulations.
 A dynamic fire simulation involves role-players assuming the role of units on the incident.
 They respond to the candidate as if they are talking over the radio.
 The intent is to simulate a real incident.
 A static fire simulation is best described as the candidate looking at a photo or computer generated image and explaining how he or she would manage the incident.
 Both dynamic and static fire simulators are used in fire department assessment center examinations.
 We believe that by running each incident as a dynamic fire simulation and then as a static fire simulation, our members are prepared for either format on the day of their fire assessment center.
-We also provide a third practice video where the only verbal is the units arriving on scene.
+We provide the presentation style simulation with supplemental materials to practice as if this was the real test.
+The supplemental materials include a dispatch run sheet, plot map and a printable picture of the scenario for the emergency simulation.
+We also provide a fourth practice video where the only verbal is the units arriving on scene.
 This provides you the opportunity to manage the emergency incident as a Fire Captain / Lieutenant and apply what you have learned to build your confidence and skill level.

 In addition, we have also developed specific videos that break down each portion of the fire simulator exam.
-These videos are titled: Two-Out/IRIC, “Pre-arrival Considerations”, “The Initial Report”, “Using Proper ICS” and “Transfer of Command”.
+These videos are titled: Two-Out/IRIC, “Pre-arrival Considerations”, “The Initial Report”, “Using Proper ICS”, “Tactical Considerations”, “Transfer of Command” and “After the Fire”.